 IN PRODUCTION!

-"JUST A KID, FROM THE FRONT LINES TO NÜRNBERG."
+"JUST A KID: FROM THE FRONT LINES TO NUREMBERG."

 Rudolph Hess, Karl Doenitz, and Joachim von Ribbentrop